MomsFriendlyDevCo/Momsronomicon/README.md

 > A computer lets you make more mistakes faster than any other invention in human history, with the possible exceptions of handguns and tequila
 > - Mitch Ratcliffe

-> PICNIC (Problem in chair not in computer)
-> - General use acronym indicating a user is at fault

-FIXME

 Interviewing Devs
 =================